Fixed Indexed Annuities in Retirement: The Hidden Gem of Financial Planning

 Before reallocating assets, it is important to understand your current risk exposure.
 Many households are taking more risk than they realize.
 That is why we offer a complimentary risk evaluation tool to objectively measure portfolio volatility and downside exposure.

-Use our complimentary Investment Risk Analysis to see how your current portfolio may perform across different market environments—and whether adding a fixed indexed annuity could reduce overall retirement risk.
+See how your current portfolio may perform across different market environments — and whether adding a fixed indexed annuity could reduce overall retirement risk.

 Growth inside a fixed indexed annuity is rules-based.
 A cap rate sets a maximum interest credit in a given term.
 A participation rate determines what percentage of index gains are credited.
 A spread subtracts a defined amount from index performance before interest is applied.
 Different products use different combinations of these elements.
 Understanding them is critical, especially when comparing accumulation-focused contracts with income-focused designs.
 If your primary objective is guaranteed lifetime income, the structure of the rider matters more than a single headline cap.